wangywUST/talk-20260427/slides.md

 ### What Models Have Achieved

-- Image recognition and generation: near or beyond human-level
-- Video QA and cross-modal retrieval: rapid progress
-- Speech understanding and audio generation: fast breakthroughs
+Current models are strong at **image recognition and generation**, improving quickly in **video QA and cross-modal retrieval**, and advancing rapidly in **speech understanding and audio generation**.

 ### But There Are Systematic Failures in Physical Constraint Reasoning

-- Cannot perceive the spatial motion direction of a sound source
-- Systematic temporal misalignment between audio and video
-- Longer reasoning chains can drift further from physical truth
+Yet they still fail on **sound-source motion**, show **audio-video temporal misalignment**, and can drift further from physical truth as reasoning chains become longer.

 Scale and data alone cannot fix a missing understanding of physics.